edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 You don't have to subject it to breathtaking analysis or critique.
 You don't have to file an insightful bug report or transformative pull request.
 You don't have to create your own more featureful version.
-You don't have to become a looming parasocial entity.
 You can just tell people what they did for you.

 This can make someone feel good and encouraged about their work but it